Yard maintenance sucks.

 Turns out, this guaranteed to start warranty had a laundry list of things you had to do to the lawnmower after every use, before you put it into storage for the winter and so on.

-Unfortunately, I hadn’t read that part of the book until after I started having problems.
+Unfortunately, I hadn’t read that part of the book.
+I only found it after I started having problems.
 Lesson learned.
 Read the book.

-I let my lawnmower sit over the winter and when I went to start my guaranteed to start lawnmower in the spring, it didn’t start.
-I had my dad come over and take a look and he tinkered with a bit and he eventually got it running again, but not very smoothly.
+I had my dad come over and take a look.
+He tinkered with a bit.
+Eventually, he got it running again, but not very smoothly.

-For the rest of the year I had to spray starter fluid in the carburetor to get it running each week, but it still ran so I dealt with it.
+For the rest of the year I had to spray starter fluid in the carburetor to get it running each week.
+Thankfully, it still ran, so I dealt with it.

-However, right at the end of the season last year my lawnmower quit starting for good.
-I decided to let it sit until this spring, when I’ve finally decided to try to fix it.
+However, my lawnmower quit starting for good right at the end of the season last year.
+I decided to let it sit until this spring when I’ve finally decided to try to fix it.